 Analysis and Interpretation by Michael A. Cassel

-On July 24, 2019, the Third District Court of Appeals released their decision in State Farm Florida Insurance Company v.
+On July 24, 2019, the Third District Court of Appeal released their decision in State Farm Florida Insurance Company v.
 Charles and Diana Sanders, (hereinafter "Sanders").
 The Sanders opinion discusses whether a public adjuster can act as a disinterested appraiser.

 Background and Facts